Pool Construction Permits in

 Can a homeowner pull their own Pool Construction permit in New York?

-Yes, New York generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the NYS Uniform Fire Prevention and Building Code.
+Yes.
+New York generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the NYS Uniform Fire Prevention and Building Code.

 How long does the permit stay valid?